nawhi/js-build-examples/README.md

 - how do build tools convert imports & exports / library calls into a single file?
 - why does the script filename have a random UUID on it?
 - and more...

+## Getting started
+Navigate to each subdirectory in the monorepo, check out the README, and have a poke around.